-Scientists discover how HIV virus gains access to carrier immune cells to spread infectionDecember 18th, 2012 in HIV & AIDS /
+Scientists discover how HIV virus gains access to carrier immune cells to spread infectionDecember 18, 2012 in Medicine & Health / HIV & AIDS

 Scientists from the AIDS Research Institute IrsiCaixa have identified how HIV, the virus that causes AIDS, enters the cells of the immune system enabling it to be dispersed throughout an organism.
 The new study is published December 18 in the open access journal PLOS Biology.